Passok11/Github-app/readme.md

 Search for an user and see their repositories and starred repositories

 ----
+## To-do
+- [] improve the UI
+- [] add more information about the user
+- [] add more information about the repositories and starred repos.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.